cypress-io/cypress-documentation/content/guides/getting-started/writing-your-first-end-to-end-test.md

 see Cypress display the suite, the test and your first assertion (which should be passing in green).

-<DocsImage src="/img/guides/first-test.png" alt="My first test shown passing in the Cypress App" ></DocsImage>
+<DocsImage src="/img/guides/getting-started/e2e/v10/first-test.png" alt="My first test shown passing in the Cypress App"></DocsImage>

 <Alert type="info">